sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ----
     ✔✔:

 **Details**: Carefully sacrifice your blood.

-Take a Wound card (but not a Wound token).
+Place a green token on this card and take a Wound card into your Discard pile.

+When you Rest or Seek Help, you may return the token and the Wound card.

 Until the Wound is healed, using magical items does not cost the usual 1 charge (though charges may be lost via other effects)

-Blade of Echoes does not count for your encumbrance penalty

 What does it sound or smell like when you do this?

+Also, Blade of Echoes does not count for your encumbrance penalty

 # Channel the Living Light